Transport in Invercargill: Trams

 Invercargill formerly had the southernmost tram system in the world.
+The Southland Tramway Co. was formed in 1880.
+They started running horse-drawn trams between Gladstone and the town centre in December 1881.
+It was extended to Waikiwi in 1884.
+The line was transferred to the Invercargill and Suburban Tramway Co in 1886.
+The horse trams closed in 1909 and were replaced by electric trams.
 Construction began in January 1911 and two lines of standard gauge track were opened on 26 March 1912, one to Waikiwi and one to Georgetown.
-Later that year, two more lines opened, one to North Invercargill and one to South Invercargill; the latter was the southernmost electrified street tram line in the world and ran to Tramway Road.
+Later that year, two more lines opened, one to North Invercargill and one to South Invercargill (opened 1 October 1912); the latter was the southernmost electrified street tram line in the world and ran to Tramway Road.
 In practice, the network operated as two routes: Route A between Georgetown and Waikiwi and Route B between North and South Invercargill.

 The Waikiwi line closed in 1947, though a portion remained in operation until 1951.
 The Georgetown route was closed on 2 July 1951, but the portion to Rugby Park Stadium remained open until August 1951.
 The South Invercargill line was next to close, on 31 May 1952, and the system's final route, to North Invercargill, ceased operations on 10 September 1952.

+The total length of tramway was over 9 mi the distances from the Post Office being to Waikiwi, 2 mi 45 ch, to North Invercargill, 2 mi 6 ch, to Georgetown, 1 mi 57 ch and to South Invercargill, 2 mi 3 ch.